Make Your Next Trip Extraordinary

 Cheap thrill

 Eat tacos at one of the numerous delicious stands that cater to locals in the La Aurora neighborhood; in El Pitillal, a gritty, colorful part of town; or elsewhere off the beaten track.
-(How to avoid Montezuma’s Revenge?
-Go to a stand that’s busy, and if they don’t have running water, make sure they’re using plate liners and disposable cutlery.)
-Zach’s favorite taco stand, Mar y Tierra, is in the Zona Hotelera Norte, across from the HSBC Bank.
-A taco costs $1 to $2, with horchata or jamaica (hibiscus) water to wash it down.
-Careful with the habanero chilies!
+The best tacos al pastor can be found at Panchos Takos in Zona Romántica—the long line is worth the wait and passes quickly while sipping an ice-cold beer.
+How to avoid Montezuma’s Revenge?
+Go to a stand that’s busy, and if they don’t have running water, make sure they’re using plate liners (a plastic bag that covers each reusable plate).

 Downtime

 For some perfect chill-out time, head to El Solar beach bar for an ice-cold Mexican craft beer (or one of their famous Mezcalitos) while you watch a famous Vallarta sunset from the deck or a beach chair.
-Be sure to say “hola” to the owner, Jorge Morales, who is also an anthropologist and loves to talk about local archeological discoveries; tell him Zach sent you.
+Be sure to say “hola” to the owners, the Morales brothers, who always welcome you with a warm smile and good story—tell them Zach sent you!

 Where to Stay and Eat